Ardumower/Sunray/README.md

 # Sunray for Alfred / owlPlatform <a name="sunray_alfred"></a>

 NOTE: Below steps are only required if you want to compile a custom version of the 'Sunray for Alfred' (or owlPlatform) firmware.
 The code for all steps will require a Linux system (either the Alfred, a Raspberry Pi5/OrangePi5Pro or some PC).
+For owlPlatform, it is assumed that you have installed owlPlatform drivers already as described here: https://github.com/owlRobotics-GmbH/owlRobotPlatform.

 ## How to install code and compile 'Sunray for Alfred / owlPlatform' (required only once)
 Run this on your Alfred Linux terminal (in your Alfred home folder):